 How Does Tea Help Asthma?

 My philosophy for home remedies for asthma is that they have to be healthy in their own right (no putting garlic cloves in my socks at night for me).
 And tea is definitely healthy.
-Study after study has showed that tea is really good for us.
+Study after study has shown that tea is really good for us.

 Tea helps asthma in a number of ways.
 First, different nutrients in tea can have anti-inflammatory properties, can help cut phlegm, can help soothe sore throats and/or help open up the airways.
 Caffeine has also been shown to be a mild bronchodilator.
 So drinking tea helps ensure that you’re getting as many beneficial nutrients as possible.